-Are you a 7th through 12th grade student interested in science, technology, engineering, or math?
+Are you a 6th - 12th grade student interested in science, technology, engineering, and/or math?
 Are you curious?
 Do you like to think outside the box?
 Do you enjoy building or creating things?
 Do you like to come up with solutions to problems?
 Do you want to make a difference in the future?

 If you said yes to any of these questions, participating in the Greater San Diego Science and Engineering Fair is for you!

 GSDSEF participants meet judges who are doctors, scientists, engineers, computer scientists, and professors from universities.
-Students can win place awards and scholarships.
+Students can win scholarships and other prizes.
 Find out more about the Judging and Awards.

 We’re here to help you have successful and positive experience.
 We have workshops to get you started with a project, help you with the experimentation and data process, and help you get ready for the judging process.
 Scientists and engineers from the professional fields as well as past award winners are available to mentor and answer your questions.

-In the competitive world of college application, participation in this event is a great plus because it proves that the student can complete a long-term goal.
+In the competitive world of college applications, participation in this event is a great plus because it proves that the student can set goals and complete a long-term project that distinguishes him/her from other students.
 Your involvement and encouragement are important in the success of your child’s science and engineering experience.
 The science fair is a tremendous opportunity for learning, and while your support is greatly appreciated, your child’s work needs to be his or her own.